 As you meet with one of your advisees, you may discover that this student does not plan on returning to NC State in the upcoming term.

 - These students should initiate a Term Withdrawal in order to notify the university that they will not be attending for an upcoming Spring or Fall Term.

-- Students can initiate this Term Withdrawal request through MyPack Portal: Student Homepage > Planning & Enrollment tile > Term Withdraw menu item.
+- Students can initiate this Term Withdrawal request through MyPack Portal: Student Homepage > Planning and Enrollment tile > Term Withdraw menu item.

 Department Referrals During Registration Advising

 - Cashier’s Office and Scholarships and Financial Aid Office

 Throughout your registration advising appointment, students may ask about finances.
 Please refer them to the Cashier’s Office and/or Scholarships and Financial Aid Office.
 Here is a handout on scholarship and financial aid information from an Advisor Development Institute session.